Don’t Wait Too Long Chords | Madeleine Peyroux Guitar Lesson

 | E7 (Mixolydian) A7 (Mixolydian) | D (Ionian) |

-If you don’t know all of your pentatonic scales, arpeggios, and modes in each shape, you will never be able to relax enough to play a jazz solo with a smile on your face.
+If you don’t know your pentatonic scales, arpeggios, and modes in every position, you’ll struggle to relax enough to solo in a jazz style with confidence.

-When you do know, jazz is easy and you’ll end up playing around with melodies and chords like a footballer play around with his ball – constantly finding new ways.
+But once you do, jazz becomes effortless—you’ll start playing around with melodies and chords like a footballer with a ball, constantly discovering new possibilities.

 Don't Wait Too Long TAB lesson.